Pubic lice and body lice

 Body lice symptoms

 Some people do not get any symptoms but notice the lice or nits on their body or clothes.
 Itching at night is common and usually occurs on the trunk, the armpits or the groin.
 This happens because body lice usually live in clothing during the day, only moving on to the skin when feeding on the person's blood.
-As with pubic lice, small red lumps and blue spots can occur.
+As with pubic lice, there may be small red lumps and blue spots.

 Pubic lice treatment